influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/guides/backup-and-restore.md

 single [shard](/influxdb/v1.3/concepts/glossary/#shard).

 > **Note:** Backups are not interchangeable between [ InfluxDB OSS](/influxdb/v1.3/) and InfluxDB Enterprise.
-You cannot restore an OSS backup to an InfluxEnterprise data node, nor can you restore an InfluxDB Enterprise backup to an InfluxDB OSS instance.
+You cannot restore an OSS backup to an InfluxDB Enterprise data node, nor can you restore an InfluxDB Enterprise backup to an InfluxDB OSS instance.
 >
 If you are working with InfluxDB OSS, please see the [Backup